 Rather than saying my own thoughts, here’s what an airport security staff member has to say about fragile stickers:

 When it comes to packing materials, it really depends on the situation.
-When travelling, most of the times you’re limited on the materials that you can choose, so you have to be creative about what you choose.
+When traveling, most of the time you’re limited on the materials that you can choose, so you have to be creative about what you choose.
 If the material is soft and flexible, you should be good to go.